papoc-workshop/2025/index.md

 title: PaPoC Workshop 2025
 ---

-The 12th Workshop on Principles and Practice of Consistency for Distributed Data (PaPoC) will take place on May 8th, 2023, in conjunction with [EuroSys 2023](https://2023.eurosys.org).
+The 12th Workshop on Principles and Practice of Consistency for Distributed Data (PaPoC) will take place on Monday, March 31st, 2025, in conjunction with [EuroSys 2025](https://2025.eurosys.org).

 ### Background